How to get preapproved for a Citi credit card

 Credit card preapproval is exactly what it sounds like: a way to check your chances of being approved for a card without incurring a hard inquiry, which stays on your credit report for two years and is likely to lower your credit score by a few points.

 Preapproval requires only a soft pull, which doesn’t impact your score but does allow credit card issuers like Citi to view enough information in your report to evaluate your creditworthiness as a potential customer.
 That’s because a soft inquiry isn’t tied to a formal application for credit.
-In other words, you’ll still need to apply for, say, the Citi® Diamond Preferred® Card—which offers one of the longest introductory 0 percent APR offers available—even after you’re prequalified, which will trigger a hard pull.
+In other words, you’ll still need to apply for, say, the Citi® Diamond Preferred® Card—which offers one of the longest introductory APR offers available for balance transfers—even after you’re prequalified, which will trigger a hard pull.

 Keep in mind that credit card prequalification doesn’t guarantee approval later on.
 In most cases, it simply gives you a better idea of where you stand before you decide to move forward with applying, though in some cases it can also uncover targeted offers you wouldn’t find elsewhere, like a higher sign-up bonus, a lower interest rate or better rewards.